gitbucket/gitbucket/doc/authenticator.md

 - `ReferrerAuthenticator` provides `referrersOnly` method
 - `CollaboratorsAuthenticator` provides `collaboratorsOnly` method

-These methods are available in each actions as below:
+These methods are available in each action as below:

 ```scala
 // Allows only the repository owner (or manager for group repository) and administrators.